matthias-reis/carda-gatsby/content/articles/2021/05/the-ocean-robin-staps-interview-en.md

   - Phanerozoic I
   - Phanerozoic II
 language: en
-slug: the-ocean-robin-staps-interview-en
 typeName: Interview
 title: The Ocean Collective Founder Robin Staps
 subTitle: '"Our new album is a journey"'
 seoTitle: The Ocean Founder Robin Staps – "Our new album is a journey"
-ogTitle: ''
+ogTitle: ""
 description: On 25 September, the second part of The Ocean's acclaimed album "Phanerozoic" will be released.
 We have all been eagerly awaiting this moment.
   I now had the honour to talk to The Ocean founder Robin Staps about making "Phanerozoic" and the band's Berlin-based post-rock label Pelagic.
 excerpt: On 25 September, the second part of The Ocean's acclaimed album "Phanerozoic" will be released.
 We have all been eagerly awaiting this moment.
   I now had the honour to talk to The Ocean founder Robin Staps about making "Phanerozoic" and the band's Berlin-based post-rock label Pelagic.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/the-ocean-collective-jpeg-imagine-080808_292929_1024_768/640.webp
 copyright: The Ocean Collective
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/robin-staps-the-ocean-png-imagine-080808_292929_1200_628/640.webp